WeNYLee/Learning/README.md

 # Learning
-The repository organizes learning techniques and applications, aiming to be a resource for solutions and writing ideas.
+This repository organizes learning techniques and applications to be a resource for solutions and writing ideas.

 Note: